SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/01-Parse-Operators/03-Parse-JSON-Formatted-Logs.md

 References to specific keys are case sensitive in a standard JSON operation.
-For example, if a key name is `sourceIpAddress`  and you run `| json "sourceipaddress"` the operation will not return results since it doesn't match the upper case letters.
+For example, if a key name is `sourceIpAddress`  and you run `| json "sourceipaddress"` the operation will not return results since it does not match the upper case letters.
 The correct way is to run `| json "sourceIpAddress"`.

 When using the [auto